0queue/claw-for-lobsters/THOUGHTS.md

 | hr         |     2 |
 | del        |     1 |

 So, development will involve creating/finding some specific examples, and creating a branch in the element visitor

+### The last 90%

+Of course the last 90% is as hard as the first 90%.
+Had to think a lot about paragraph vs character styles in order to not break things like nested lists.
+Replaced some framework spans such as Quote/Bullet in order to nest correctly, since apparently the indentation is bugged in some versions of Android.
+I think it is in a good place now, it looks good and behaves well.
+More edge cases will have to be discovered by dogfooding, however